agilestacks/devops-platform-eks-template/README.md

 # Agile Stacks [DevOps] platform on EKS

-**Agile Stacks DevOps platform on EKS** is a Stack Template that deploys to an existing EKS cluster essential pre-configured tools for **ingress**, **DNS**, and **TLS** management and eliminates the need to configure all the required tools manually.
+**Agile Stacks DevOps platform on EKS** is a Stack Template that deploys on an existing EKS cluster and provides essential Kubernetes tools for **ingress**, **DNS**, and **TLS** management, helping you to implement networking and security best practices.

-Additionally, we deploy a free randomly generated public platform DNS name in `devops.delivery` zone (example: `fluffy-dog-12.devops.delivery`), that enables platform users to access their services from the internet.
+In addition, the stack template creates a free auto-generated platform DNS name in `devops.delivery` zone (for example: `fluffy-dog-12.devops.delivery`), that enables platform users to access their services from the internet.

-The template deploys and configures:
+This template deploys and configures the following Kubernetes tools:

 * [**External DNS**](https://github.com/kubernetes-sigs/external-dns)
     <!-- markdownlint-disable MD033 -->